EwellNeuroLab/Chronic-Recordings-Bonsai-Workflow/README.md

 ## Channel selection

-## Output file naming.
+## Output file naming

 IMPORTANT ONLY when the Seizure Analysis GUI is used for data analysis.
 The GUI distinguishes different data types based on it's name.
 Therefore, timestamp file should be named as 'ts', voltage data as 'amplifier' and video as 'vid'.
 In the MatrixWriter/VideoWriter set the suffix to 'Timestamp'.
+The timestamp will be used in the GUI to determine the recording date of the files.
+Tip: when the FileName is set for MatrixWriter/VideoWriter, make sure you add the extension after the name to get a usable file.
+In this case: 'ts.bin', 'amplifier.bin', 'vid.avi'.
+The timestamp is added automatically by Bonsai.

+Example for final file names with Timestamp suffix:
+'ts2022-02-16T13_02_17.bin'
+'amplifier2022-02-16T13_02_17.bin'
+'vid2022-02-16T13_02_17.avi'